-17 If a Company reports Exploration Results in relation to mineralisation not classified as a Mineral Resource or Mineral Reserve, then estimates of tonnage and associated average grade must not be reported.
+17 If a Company reports Exploration Results in relation to mineralisation not classified as a Mineral Resource or Mineral Reserve, then estimates of tonnage and associated average grade or quality must not be reported.

 Descriptions of exploration targets or exploration potential given in Public Reports, should be expressed so as not to misrepresent them as an estimate of Mineral Resources or Mineral Reserves.
+See paragraph 19 below.

-Public Reports of Exploration Results relating to mineralisation not classified as a Mineral Resource or Mineral Reserve must contain sufficient information to allow a considered and balanced judgement of the significance of the results.
+18 Public Reports of Exploration Results relating to mineralisation not classified as a Mineral Resource or Mineral Reserve must contain sufficient information to allow a considered and balanced judgement of the significance of the results.
 Public Reports of Exploration Results must not be presented so as to unreasonably imply that potentially economic mineralisation has been discovered.